-The proof: According to Muckrack’s State of Journalism 2020, a majority of journalists say they are more likely to share research about timely subjects – but 62% look specifically for topics which can be easily localized.
+The proof: According to Muckrack, a majority of journalists say they are more likely to share research about timely subjects – but 62% look specifically for topics that can be easily localized.

 [Learn more: How Local News Syndicates Online]

 To answer the question: how do you reach local audiences, you must first answer, “how do you make content for local news?”
-Simply put, the content has to be both newsworthy to the general public and, or easily relatable to a city, state, or region.
+Simply put, the content has to be both newsworthy and relate directly to the audience in a specific city, state, or region.

-Without question, local news is an undervalued source of authoritative links – but not all content is geared towards local media.
-In this blog, we’ll explore 3 ways to localize your content to make it local-news friendly.
+Without question, local news is an undervalued source of authoritative links – but not all content is geared toward local media.
+In this blog, we’ll explore how to localize content in three different ways to make it local news friendly.

-A simple way to localize content is by turning to data specific to a local audience.
+A simple way to localize your content is by turning to data specific to a local audience.
 Local news loves local data, especially when it comes from reputable sources.
-However, the truth of the matter is that many local reporters and news organizations don’t have time to comb through databases or annual reports – but you, the content marketer, do.
+However, many local reporters don’t have time to comb through databases or annual reports – but you, the content marketer, do.

 When chosen carefully, data-rich sources like these offer excellent information that can practically write the story on their own.
-The data source you should use really depends on the type of content you’d like to produce.
 At Digital Third Coast, we have a few favorites, mainly those with indisputable government data:

 Now that you have the data, it’s time to figure out how to localize it.
 Databases come equipped to filter by state, city, or in some cases, even county, data that will enable you to get the data relevant to local journalists.
 You can even combine city- and state-level data to give your story an extra boost.